balajikalluri/SmartnessWordCloud/README.md

 Disclaimer: Python Script in Juypter notebook is not developed by me from scratch, rather compiled from open-source material for the purpose of this analysis.
 The script is commented and made self-readable

 Cite this article when you use this source dataset or code:
-B. Kalluri, C. Chronopoulos, and I. Kozine, “Towards connecting the dots: Cyber-physical systems and risks in buildings,” (manuscript in preparation).
-To be submitted in Building Research and Information
+B. Kalluri, C. Chronopoulos, and I. Kozin, (accepted and in-press), “The Concept of Smartness in Cyber-Physical Systems and Connection to Urban Environment,” Annual Reviews in Control, Elsevier.
+10.1016/j.arcontrol.2020.10.009